-What began as a simple going-away party in 1972 has evolved into one of New Orleans’ premier annual events: Southern Decadence.
-Held annually over Labor Day weekend, this celebration of LGBT culture has begun attracts over 125,000 participants from all over the world.
+Started as a simple going-away party in 1972, Southern Decadence has evolved into one of New Orleans’ premier annual events.
+Held over Labor Day weekend, this street party celebration of LGBT culture attracts hundreds of thousands of participants from all over the world to the French Quarter.